mujasoft/git_log_analyser/README.md

 # Git Log Analyser

-A CLI tool that uses AI to analyze Git commit history and extract meaningful insights — without manually reading through hundreds of commits.
+A CLI tool that uses AI to analyze git commit history and extract meaningful insights — without manually reading through hundreds of commits.

 ---